-The ASPSA’s Tutoring Coordinator and Assistant Tutoring Coordinator manage the assignments and appointments of approximately 90 part-time tutors, the majority who are alumni, graduate students, educators and other members of the Chapel Hill community with at least a bachelor’s degree (some have graduate degrees) who have specialized experience in a variety of fields.
+The ASPSA’s Tutor Coordinator and Assistant Tutor Coordinator manage the assignments and appointments of approximately 90 part-time tutors, the majority who are alumni, graduate students, educators and other members of the Chapel Hill community with at least a bachelor’s degree (some have graduate degrees) who have specialized experience in a variety of fields.

 7.8.1 Tutor Hiring and Training

 Tutors must participate in a minimum of four hours of training prior to working with UNC’s student-athletes.
 Tutors receive a Tutor Manual which explicitly details guidelines for providing appropriate help to student-athletes.
 Upon completion of training, tutors are required to sign an “Academic Honesty and Confidentiality Agreement.”
 The ASPSA provides additional tutor training throughout the semester to review policies and discuss the practical application of tutor protocol.
 An additional level of training is provided to writing tutors by the ASPSA Reading and Writing Specialist.

 Tutors are observed by an ASPSA staff member two times per year.
 An official observation of a tutoring session occurs every semester to ensure that the material is provided effectively and that tutoring policies are being followed.
 Tutors who have worked with the program for over four semesters are observed one time per academic year.
 At the end of each semester, the ASPSA administers an online anonymous survey to the student-athletes who participated in the tutoring program to give them the opportunity to evaluate each of their tutors as well as the tutoring program in general.
 The survey response rate is high and provides helpful feedback.

 At the end of each semester, tutors must sign the “Academic Honesty Testimonial” and “Academic Integrity Statement Addendum” to confirm that they did not participate in or observe any UNC or NCAA violations.
 Tutors also complete an online evaluation of the tutoring program.
 When a tutor’s employment ends, he/she receives a letter from the ASPSA stating that tutors must continue to comply with UNC and NCAA policies that govern student/tutor interaction.